Top 20 Criminally Underrated Films Of 2014

-2014 was a great year for Films.
-While films like Birdman, Whiplash, The Babadook were genre transcending; some films like Coherence, Interstellar, Predestination left us scratching our heads and a few others like The Theory of everything, The Imitation game made us familiar with historical events.
+Top 20 Criminally Underrated Films Of 2014 – 2014 was a great year for Films.
+While films like Birdman, Whiplash, The Babadook were genre-transcending; some films like Coherence, Interstellar, Predestination left us scratching our heads and a few others like The Theory of everything, The Imitation game made us familiar with historical events.
 But as we look back and go through the various films that were so religiously watched the past year, we see a lot of powerful films not getting their deserved recognition.
-So in honor of the various films that went off the radar here is our small list of 20 Criminally Underrated films that are a must see.
+So in honour of the various films that went off the radar here is our small list of 20 Criminally Underrated films of 2014 that are a must-see.

 20. Of Horses and Men | Director: Benedikt Erlingsson.